PortfolioJankowski/JirryProject/README.md

 JIRRY arose from the necessity for a more efficient project management solution during my professional journey.
 It's a testament to my commitment to streamlining workflows and fostering collaboration.

+You can see in Screenshots file how it looks like.

 Author: Mateusz Jankowski
 Email: mat.jankowski99@gmail.com